altocodenl/cell/readme.md

 ### Demo

-- annotate: changes to get, changes to wipe (respond diff, multi, call respond, mute), changes to put, cell.do (wipe all steps if message changes, wipe any N+... steps if N changes)
+- annotate: changes to put
+- test no-op put (that returns empty diff) and then execution continues -
 - Make put also smell outside (or rather, perhaps native can do this) to do a no-op.
 Return false to indicate a no-op.
 - Implement add.
 Make it "smell outside" and see if there's already a result.
 If so, don't push.
 Return false to indicate a no-op.